qrvey/partner-portal/docs/admin/managing-users.md

 5. When finished, click **Save**.

 ### Set the Default Role
-The Default Role is automatically assigned to new users of Qrvey Composer when they sign up from the Login page.
 1. In Qrvey Admin, click the User Management icon in the left-hand menu and display the **Roles** tab.
 2. Find the role that you want to use and select **Set as Default Role**.